TABLE OF CONTENTS

 Turnout vs. Stable

 Turnout blankets are designed to be worn outdoors regardless of the weather.
 They're waterproof, breathable, and more durable than stable blankets.
-A properly fitting stable blanket tends to weigh a little less than the turnouts, putting less pressure on your horse while they are in the barn.
+A properly fitting stable blanket tends to weigh a little less than a turnout, putting less pressure on your horses while they are in the barn.
 If your horse is stabled inside at night and turned out during the day, a good option is to use a stable blanket with a turnout sheet over it while your horse is outside.
 Shop turnout blankets here

 and stable blankets here